simotae14/ts-type-transformations-workshop/README.md

 **If you succeed**, or **if you get stuck**, unpause the video and check out the `*.solution.ts`.
 You can see if your solution is better or worse than mine!

+You can run `npm run solution 01ms` to run the tests and typechecking my solution.

 You can run `npm run solution 01` to run the tests and typechecking on the solution.

 ## Acknowledgements